demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 function () {/* code */}
 ```

-Anonymous function can be assined to a variable, and therefore get a name as well.
+An anonymous function can be assigned to a variable, and therefore get a name as well.

 ```javascript
 // Function expression